 We compete with other local employers to recruit and retain managers capable of meeting the challenges of delivering our services to the required standards.
 This has an important bearing on the levels of remuneration we offer.
 At the same time, we are obligated to secure the best value for money for our residents and taxpayers in taking decisions on our pay levels.
-Therefore, the arrangements for the evaluation of posts across the workforce, and pay and terms and consideration of employment, are complex and require careful planning, maintenance and control.
+Therefore, the arrangements for the evaluation of posts across the workforce, and pay and terms and consideration of employment, are complex and require careful planning, maintenance, and control.

-2. Legislation and Other Matters Relevant to Remuneration
+3. Legislation and Other Matters Relevant to Remuneration

-In determining the remuneration of all of its employees, the Council will comply with all relevant employment legislation.
+In determining the remuneration of all its employees, the Council will comply with all relevant employment legislation.
 The Council is also bound by collective agreements and contractual arrangements which cannot be unilaterally altered.

-Relevant legislation includes the Employment Rights Act 1996, Equality Act 2010, Part Time Employment (Prevention of Less Favourable Treatment) Regulations 2000, the Transfer of Undertakings (Protection of Employment) Regulations 2006, as amended, and the Children & Families Act 2014.
+Relevant legislation includes the Employment Rights Act 1996, Equality Act 2010, Part Time Employment (Prevention of Less Favourable Treatment) Regulations 2000, Agency Workers Regulations 2010 and where relevant, the Transfer of Undertakings (Protection of Employment) Regulations 2006, as amended, and the Local Government (Democracy) (Wales) Act

-On the Equal Pay requirements contained within the Equality Act, the Council will ensure there is no pay discrimination within its pay structures and that all pay differentials can be objectively justified through the use of equality proofed Job Evaluation systems and processes which directly tie salaries to the requirements, demands and responsibilities of the role.
+Regarding the Equal Pay requirements contained within the Equality Act, the Council will ensure there is no pay discrimination within its pay structures and that all pay differentials can be objectively justified using equality proofed Job Evaluation systems and processes which directly relate salaries to the requirements, demands and responsibilities of the role.

-3. Scope of the Pay Policy Statement
+4. Scope of the Pay Policy Statement